robertabramski/sassybars/README.md

 ## Production

 To create the static site production bundle, run `npm run build` for a clean build.
-Running `bulbo build` will also create a build, but without cleaning the `dist` directory.